 This section elaborates on measures to be implemented by MTI if an inadvertent release of drilling fluid occurs despite prevention efforts.
-Hydraulic fracture, also known as hydrofracture, is a phenomenon that occurs when drilling fluid pressure in the annular space of the drilled hole exceeds the strength of the surrounding soil, resulting in plastic deformation and fracturing.
-Uncontrolled expansion and fracture propagation in the soil surrounding the borehole can serve as a means by which drilling fluid can flow into the formation, resulting in lost circulation.
-In some cases, drilling fluid that is lost to the formation can flow up to the ground surface at locations other than the HDD end points, resulting in an inadvertent drilling fluid return.
+Hydraulic fracture, also known as hydrofracture, is a phenomenon that occurs when drilling fluid pressure in the annular space of the bore exceeds the strength of the surrounding soil, resulting in plastic deformation and fracturing.
+Uncontrolled expansion and fracture propagation in the soil surrounding the bore can serve as a means by which drilling fluid can flow into the formation, resulting in lost circulation.
+In some cases, drilling fluid that is lost to the formation can flow up to the ground surface at locations other than the end points, resulting in an inadvertent drilling fluid return.

 Although hydrofracture may be one mechanism by which inadvertent drilling fluid returns occur, it is not the only one.
 In fact, it is thought that inadvertent returns due to true hydrofracture occur in only a small percentage of cases.
 Drilling fluid flows in the path of least resistance.
-Ideally, that path is through the annulus of the drilled hole and back to the drilling fluid containment pits at the HDD endpoints.
+Ideally, in a horizontal directional drill, that path is through the annulus of the tunnel and back into the drilling fluid recycling unit.
+In the case of a Direct Pipe installation, the majority of the drilling fluid flows back through the pipe.
 However, the path of least resistance may also be through naturally occurring subsurface features such as fissures in the soil, shrinkage cracks, or porous deposits of gravel.
 Drilling fluid may also flow to the surface along existing piers, piles, utility poles, or other structures.

-Prior to the commencement of drilling operations, MTI will inform construction personnel of the responsible parties for release containment and response.
+Prior to the commencement of tunneling operations, MTI will inform construction personnel of the responsible parties for release containment and response.
 MTI will ensure that the appropriate response personnel and containment equipment are on site.